MATH

 $95/month; ($380/semester) Tuesdays In-Person/Thursdays On-line

-Basic Math 5+ will cover operations using whole numbers, decimals, fractions, and integers along with a unit on geometry and introduction to equations and graphing to lay a strong arithmetic foundation which is crucial to the study of algebra and higher mathematics.
+Basic Math 5+ will cover operations using whole numbers, decimals, fractions, and integers along with a unit on geometry and an introduction to equations and graphing to lay a strong arithmetic foundation which is crucial to the study of algebra and higher mathematics.
 This course is appropriate for advanced 5th graders, on-level 6th-7th graders, and 8th-9th graders who may need more work on basic math concepts before proceeding to Pre-Algebra.
 This class will meet on Tuesdays in-person and Thursdays virtually with homework assignments for the remaining days.

 Pre-Algebra 7th-9th Grade